matyasosvath/whats-the-weather-today/README.md

  # What's the weather today?

-Python Script with Telegram Bot connection
+ Python script for current weather in a given location with Telegram Bot connection.